1948 NFL Championship Game

 The 1948 NFL Championship Game was the 16th title game of the National Football League (NFL), played at Shibe Park in Philadelphia on December 19.

 The game was a rematch of the previous year's title game between the defending champion, the Chicago Cardinals (11–1), champions of the Western Division, and the Philadelphia Eagles (9–2–1), champions of the Eastern Division.
-The Cardinals were slight favorites, at 3½ points.
+The Cardinals were slight favorites, at 3½ points despite losing quarterback Paul Christman with a fractured wrist injury.

 It was the first NFL championship game to be televised.
 Due to heavy snowfall, the grounds crew needed the help of players from both teams to remove the tarp from the field.
 The opening kickoff was delayed a half-hour until 2 p.m., and three extra officials were called into service to assist with out-of-bounds calls.
 The stadium lights were also turned on for the entire game.